pivotal/docs-tap/scst-scan/overview.hbs.md

 secure, trusted software that complies with your corporate security requirements.
 SCST - Scan provides scanning and gatekeeping capabilities that Application and DevSecOps teams can incorporate early in their path to production.
-This is best practice for reducing security risk and ensuring more efficient remediation.
+This is the best practice for reducing security risk and ensuring more efficient remediation.

 ## <a id="use-cases"></a>Language support